 For individuals with kidney disease, it is recommended to choose plain, unflavored oatmeal variants with minimal added sugars and low sodium content.
 Instant or flavored oatmeal may contain high potassium or phosphorus additives, which should be avoided.
 Steel-cut oats or rolled oats are generally kidney-friendly choices.

 Additionally, soaking oats overnight in water before cooking can help reduce their phosphorus content.
-However, it is crucial to consult with a registered dietitian or healthcare provider to get personalized recommendations based on the individual's specific kidney function and dietary restrictions.
+However, it is crucial to consult with a registered dietitian or healthcare provider to get personalized recommendations based on the individual's specific kidney function and dietary restrictions or fluid restrictions.

 Oatmeal can be incorporated into a renal-friendly meal plan by choosing plain, unflavored oats and controlling portion sizes.
 Limiting high-potassium and high-phosphorus toppings is crucial.
 Soaking oats overnight can help reduce phosphorus content.

 Pairing oatmeal with kidney-friendly protein sources and vegetables can create a balanced meal.
-Working with a registered dietitian is essential to create a personalized renal-friendly meal plan that includes oatmeal in moderation, considering individual dietary restrictions and nutrient needs.
+Working with a registered dietitian is essential to create a personalized renal-friendly meal plan (7 day meal plan for kidney disease) that includes oatmeal in moderation, considering individual dietary restrictions and nutrient needs.

 Additionally, beverages like certain high potassium fruit juices or potassium-fortified drinks should be limited.
 Staying hydrated is important, but excessive fluid intake should be controlled, especially for individuals with fluid restrictions.
 Working with a registered dietitian can help navigate dietary choices and ensure that the meal plan aligns with kidney health goals.